 Virginia has one of the best highway systems in the country.
 Primary access to the county is provided by I-95 and I-295, as well as north-south Route 301 and east-west Route 460.
-Additionally, Route 10 runs along the northern shore We are within a one day drive of over 40% of the US population.
+Additionally, Route 10 runs along the northern shore.
+Prince George County is within a one day drive of over 40% of the US population.

 The Port of Virginia is a 1.5 hour drive away conveniently down U.S. Route 460.
 The Port of Virginia is a hub port; an important distinction for the shipping public.
 Nearly 30 international shipping lines offer direct, dedicated service to and from Virginia, with connections to 200+ countries around the world.
 In an average week, more than 40 international container, breakbulk and roll-on / roll-off vessels are serviced at our marine terminals.

 Port of Virginia Quick Facts

 Prince George County is less than 30 miles from the Port of Richmond.
 The port is a United States Customs port of entry and is a designated Foreign Trade Zone.
 The port of Richmond is both a domestic and international multi-modal freight and distribution center.